Illinois renegotiates swap trigger with Deutsche Bank

-CHICAGO (Reuters) - Illinois has won some breathing room from Deutsche Bank (DBKGn.DE) regarding the potential termination of an interest rate swap agreement that could cost the cash-strapped state nearly $99.2 million, according to a state document released late on Monday.
+CHICAGO, June 14 (Reuters) - Illinois has won some breathing room from Deutsche Bank regarding the potential termination of an interest rate swap agreement that could cost the cash-strapped state nearly $99.2 million, according to a state document released late on Monday.

 In a supplement to the prospectus for its Thursday sale of $550 million of general obligation bonds, Illinois said the bank has agreed to lower the credit rating threshold that would trigger the swap deal's termination.